OPS-E2E-PPE/VBA-Docs/api/Project.outlinecodes(object).md

+> [!NOTE]
- **Note**  The  **OnlyLookUpTableCodes** property can be set only after the lookup table contains entries.
+> The **OnlyLookUpTableCodes** property can be set only after the lookup table contains entries.
 If you try to set **OnlyLookUpTableCodes** before creating lookup table entries, the result is run-time error 7, "Out of memory."